Telus Health's Medisys pays ransom to data hacker

-TORONTO — The Medisys Health Group and its affiliate Copeman Healthcare say they payed an unspecified ransom to retrieve personal information for about 60,000 clients after detecting a security breach on Aug.
+TORONTO — The Medisys Health Group and its affiliate Copeman Healthcare say they paid an unspecified ransom to retrieve personal information for about 60,000 clients after detecting a security breach on Aug.
 31.

 An email from Medisys head office in Montreal says privacy officials were notified Sept.
 4, four days after the breach was discovered, and began notifying customers last week.